App-vNext/Polly/docs/strategies/circuit-breaker.md

 ✅ DO

-The `CircuitBreakerStartegyOptions` currently do not provide a way to define break durations dynamically.
-This might be re-evaluted later until that use the first example as a workaround with caution.
+The `CircuitBreakerStartegyOptions` currently do not support defining break durations dynamically.
+This may be re-evaluted in the future.
+For now, refer to the first example for a potential workaround.
+However, please use it with caution.

 ### 3 - Wrapping each endpoint with a circuit breaker